There are many versions of the story of Milo of Croton and the calf. Today, I’ll use this one:

 What did he do once the bull was grown?
 He ate it.

 That’s what we’re about here, carrying the weight, getting in the miles, doing the work, day in and day out, making small gains, occasionally dropping the calf, but always picking it back up.
 It’s a simple enterprise – do the work, get better.
 At sport, at life, at everything.

 When I started this blog, I wrote almost exclusively about running.
 Now it more of a buckshot affair.
 I post about running, cycling, swimming, and combining all three into a weird contemporary sport called triathlon.
 I also post about reading, learning ancient languages, watching professional sports, thinking about classical philosophy, and practicing Judaism.
 On occasion I post about other stuff.

 What can I say?
 I contain multitudes.

-Parts of this site worth checking out include the resources and inspiration page where I archive materials I’ve found helpful or inspiring, the Boston Qualifier Questionnaire, where I interview runners who have qualified for the Boston Marathon and the Bicycles of New York City project where I am documenting the incredible variety of bikes seen on the streets of my hometown.
+By far, the most popular section of this website is the Boston Qualifier Questionnaire, where I interview runners who have qualified for the Boston Marathon.
+Other parts worth exploring include the resource page on Milo and all the other resources and inspirations I’ve collected, and the Bicycles of New York City project where I am document the incredible variety of bikes seen on the streets of my city.

 Milo and the Calf is a project managed by me, Seanv2, with occasional contributions from others.
 I am a father, husband, attorney, runner, reader, cyclist, swimmer, push up enthusiast, and wanna be classicist living in Brooklyn, NY.

 In my youth, I ran a punk rock magazine you’ve probably never heard of.
-These days my outlet for my writings unrelated to lawyering is this thing.
+These days i work as an attorney for the nonprofit community.
+My outlet for writings unrelated to lawyering is this thing.
 Get in touch at email@example.com

 Like Milo at www.facebook.com/MiloAndTheCalf